smartmedical-jp/poetics-sdk/cpp/README.md

 ![Build result of Ninja Multi-Config](./img/ninja-multi-config.png)

-The latter config will merge the libraries dependent to this SDK (statically) like below, which
+The latter config will merge the libraries dependent to this SDK (statically) like below:

 ![Build result of Ninja Win64-Static](./img/ninja-win64-static.png)